DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforestylechange_event.md

 ### Description

-@short: fires before the style of cells is changed
+@short: Fires before the style of cells is changed

 ### Usage